After treatment for children’s cancer

 Is there anything my child shouldn't do?

 Generally, your child should be encouraged to return to normal activities as soon as they feel or are able to.
-A few children are left with disabilities as a result of their cancer or treatment and may not be able to do all they could before.
-If your child has been left with a disability, returning to life as before can be difficult.
+A few children may have disabilities as a result of their cancer or treatment and may not be able to do all they could before.
+If your child has a disability, returning to life as before can be difficult.
 You will be supported by your child’s healthcare team in this case.

 Why does my child feel tired?

-Some children feel very tired but most will recover within a few months of finishing treatment.
-When children first finish treatment they often feel tired because they are not as strong as before, they may have lost weight and they are not used to joining in all their usual activities.
+Some children feel very tired after certain treatments, but most will recover within a few months of finishing treatment.
+When children first finish treatment they often feel tired because they are not as strong as before.
+They may have lost weight and they are not used to joining in all their usual activities.
 It takes time to build up their stamina.
 This is helped by eating a good balanced diet and introducing activities gradually.

 What about puberty?